INTERMAGNET/wg-tech-man/meetings/2026_05_online/2026_05_online_meeting_minutes.md

 ## TM Subcommittee agenda

 * need of backup admin for readthedocs (CT and AL ?)
-* need a person to follow up the DD committee (Shun or András)
+* need a person to follow up the DD committee (SA or AC)
   * every communication with the DD committee:
     * DD.11 : Development of a new version IBFV base line format to account for manual and automatic measurements
     * DD.10 :	Update Technical Manual - Data checking 1-minute (cookbook)